 The Mi-Token plugin generates heartbeats.
 You must enable audit logging so that Windows logs them.

-\Overline To enable audit logging
+VO To enable audit logging

-1. From the Windows logo, open Group Policy Management and navigate to your server, and to Default Domain Policy.
+- 1. From the Windows logo, open Group Policy Management and navigate to your server, and to Default Domain Policy. - 2.
+Right-click on Default Domain Policy.